 Southwest Iowa Regional Emergency Response Training Center

 The Southwest Iowa Regional Emergency Response Training Center opened May 22, 2009.
 The centerpiece of the facility is the four-story drill tower.
 Designed by WHP Training Towers, the building features one Class A burn room and two Class B burn rooms supplied with natural gas.
-The state-of-the-art Class B live-fire simulation system was designed and installed by Pro-Safe Systems Fire Training Systems out of Toronto, Canada.
+Pro-Safe Systems Fire Training Systems out of Toronto, Canada, designed and installed the state-of-the-art Class B live-fire simulation system.

 Other tower features include:

-The facility also features a 120,000 square feet concrete pad for driver/operator training, a confined space training platform, and numerous hazardous material props.
+The facility also features a 120,000-square-foot concrete pad for driver/operator training, a confined space training platform, and numerous hazardous material props.
 The facility is available for use by any fire department, law enforcement, or other emergency response agency in Southwest Iowa.